rohan-kumar-nutanix/marina/README.md

 Canaveral uses CircleCI for building, packaging, and alerting its Deployment Engine.
 Your repository should have been registered with CircleCI when it was provisioned.
 Here are some additional steps you should follow to ensure proper builds:

 ### Dependencies
-go version go1.17 or later
+- go version go1.17 or later
-protoc: libprotoc 3.6.1
+- protoc: libprotoc 3.6.1
-protoc-gen-go v1.5.2
+- protoc-gen-go v1.5.2
-protoc-gen-go-grpc v1.1.0
+- protoc-gen-go-grpc v1.1.0
-protoc-gen-grpc-gateway v2.4.0
+- protoc-gen-grpc-gateway v2.4.0

 ### Build in local box (Mac, Linux, UBVM)
-Make sure above the repo is checkout, above dependencies are installed. set the following as per your user and env in .bashrc [shell rc file] export GIT_TOKEN = <your github token>
+Make sure above the repo is checkout, above dependencies are installed. set the following as per your user and env in .bashrc [shell rc file]
+- export GIT_TOKEN = "your github token"
-export CANAVERAL_ARTIFACTORY_USERNAME = <your email id>
+- export CANAVERAL_ARTIFACTORY_USERNAME = "your email id"
-export CANAVERAL_ARTIFACTORY_PASSWORD = <your api key>
+- export CANAVERAL_ARTIFACTORY_PASSWORD = "your api key"
-export GOPRIVATE="github.com/nutanix-core,github.com/nutanix"
+- export GOPRIVATE="github.com/nutanix-core,github.com/nutanix"
-export GONOSUMDB="github.com/nutanix-core,github.com/nutanix"
+- export GONOSUMDB="github.com/nutanix-core,github.com/nutanix"
-export GONOPROXY="github.com/nutanix-core,github.com/nutanix"
+- export GONOPROXY="github.com/nutanix-core,github.com/nutanix"

 execute all Make cmds at repo Top level dir.